judeonuh/Project-Songs-Data-Analysis/README.md

 Dataset was collected from a reputable music database, covering a broad period of time to provide a comprehensive look at music trends.

 ### Usage Instructions
+___
+- Data analysis can be performed on any preferred Database Management System.
+However, the queries in this project was written in PostgreSQL.
+Take note of syntax.
+- Download dataset from this project repository into local machine.
+- On windows machine, enter ``` Windows + E ``` and paste the file path ```C:/ProgramData/MySQL/MySQL Server 8.0/Uploads``` on the file address to go into 'Uploads' folder.
+- While in the 'Uploads' folder, create a folder named 'input_files' and copy the downloaded dataset files into this folder
+> [!CAUTION]
+> You must perform the Steps above before running the SQL script.
+- Open the "songs_data_analysis_queries.sql" file on your Database Management System and run the script.
+This should automatically create and import the dataset into a database and table.
+> [!WARNING]
+> Run each block of code individually for better experience.

+### Data Cleaning and Preprocessing
+___